 Both are extremely important.
 Here’s why.
 In the aftermath of infidelity, what you don’t do can have as much impact as what you do (sometimes even more).

 In this article, I’m going to give you a crash course on Part B: What NOT to do.
-I call these the Seven Deadly Mistakes.
+I call this the Seven Deadly Mistakes.
 The reason they’re so deadly, in my opinion, is because so many of them are knee-jerk, instinctive reactions.
-Chances are, you’re doing some of them right now (without even realizing it).
+Chances are you’re doing some of them right now (without even realizing it).